myrrlyn/apocrypha.es/priv/archive/1mnoc9.md

 Elves.
 They most likely lived in big city states, like their Elven cousins, even though nothing of this remains.
 This is truly strange, as contemporary sources state that they lived on the surface of skyrim.
-Whatever remains of the Snow Elves' once great civilisation is know either destroyed by the Nords, or covered in the snow of Skyrim.
+Whatever remains of the Snow Elves’ once great civilisation is know either destroyed by the Nords, or covered in the snow of Skyrim.

 There is a little more known about the religion of the Snow Elves.
 It either